icelary/kirk/songs.md

 > Crowd froze up when the thunder cracked
 > Truth on a mic and a life attacked

+## Cowards, by Mesus

+<iframe frameborder="0" width="560" height="315" src="https://www.youtube.com/embed/YYDI9LZ4vx4?disablekb=1&start=80&end=100" allow="fullscreen"></iframe>

+Released: September 14, 2025

+> Two children woke up without Daddy
+> And a wife without a husband
+> And you celebrate in public like you love it
+> So disgusted

 ## Charlie, by Jesse Welles

 <iframe frameborder="0" width="560" height="315" src="https://www.youtube.com/embed/UCBkt5Nt1wo?disablekb=1&start=80&end=100" allow="fullscreen"></iframe>